 - 1 cup cooked brown rice

-Place wasabi peas in a mini food processor and process until they resemble coarse breadcrumbs.
-Transfer to a shallow bowl, add sesame seeds and whisk to combine; season with salt and pepper.
+- Place wasabi peas in a mini food processor and process until they resemble coarse breadcrumbs.
+Transfer to a shallow bowl, add sesame seeds and whisk to combine; season with 1 teaspoon kosher salt.
 Pat tuna steaks dry, then coat with nonstick cooking spray.
 Press tuna steaks into wasabi pea mixture, coating all sides.

-Heat canola oil in a large nonstick skillet over medium-high heat until shimmering.
+- Heat avocado oil in a large cast-iron or nonstick skillet over medium-high heat until shimmering.
 Add tuna steaks to pan and cook 2 minutes per side, for rare.
 Transfer to a plate and let rest 5 minutes; slice thinly.

-Whisk together ponzu, olive oil, vinegar, sesame oil, honey, scallion, garlic, ginger, and wasabi; season with black pepper.
+- Whisk together ponzu, sesame oil, vinegar, honey, scallions, ginger, garlic and wasabi; season with additional wasabi to taste.